jaked0626/CMSC121-groupwork/pa1/README.txt

 - test_sir.py: The automated tests.
 See the programming assignment writeup for instructions on how to run them.

-- pytest.ini: A configuration file that you can safely ignore.
+- pytest.ini and .pylintrc: Configuration files that you can safely ignore.

 - tests/: A directory containing files specifying the tests.